£80.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Campagnolo Nuovo/Super Record down tube shifters (or gear levers if you prefer), hailing from Italy and in production from the 1970s to the 1980s.
-Made from aluminium/steel and weighing in at 41 grams - incredibly lightweight for downtube shifters at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Suntour Superbe Pro front mech, hailing from Japan and dating back to 1984.
+Made from aluminium/steel and weighing in at 78 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO